Dpdl-io/DpdlEngine/doc/Dpdl_native_Interface.md

 clib.printf("This message comes from native print function: %s %d", "Hello, 23)
 ```

-By loading the library 'c', Dpdl automatically selects the appropriate library, on Linux/Unix/MAC 'libc' and on Windows 'msvcrt'.
+By loading the library 'c', the Dpdl runtime automatically selects the appropriate library, on Linux/Unix/MAC 'libc' and on Windows 'msvcrt'.

-On Windows systems it's possible also to access the system library 'kernel32' and it provides COM support.
+On Windows systems it's possible also to access the system library 'kernel32' and it provides COM support for accessing a wide
+rage of windows components.

 Example Dpdl code accessing the system library 'libc' functions: